Connecting a Wi-Fi Enabled Dash Cam to a Smartphone

 This feature assists to maintain a stable internet connection on your phone so you will always be connected to the internet.
-However, this feature automatically jumps between Wi-Fi connections on your phone and your mobile data to maintain a stable internet connection.
+However, this feature automatically jumps between “weak” Wi-Fi connections and your mobile data to maintain a stable internet connection.
 If these features are ON and you are connected to your Dash Cam Wi-Fi, your phone can switch over to use mobile data.
 When it does this, it kills the Wi-Fi connection to your Dash Cam so the Dash Cam App will drop out.
 To avoid Dash Cam App drop outs, always ensure this feature is off before connecting your Dash Cam Wi-Fi to your smartphone.

 For iOS users, disable your Wi-Fi Assist:

 *If you cannot find iPhone Wi-Fi Assist under Settings > Mobile, see if it is under Settings > Cellular